How to kill a star? Astronomers see a 'demolition derby' scenario

-WASHINGTON : Astronomers have spotted an immensely energetic explosion emanating from an ancient galaxy, apparently triggered by a type of star destruction hypothesized for decades but never before observed.
+WASHINGTON: Astronomers have spotted an immensely energetic explosion emanating from an ancient galaxy, apparently triggered by a type of star destruction hypothesised for decades but never before observed.
 You might call it stellar death by demolition derby.

 Researchers said the gamma-ray burst they observed may have been caused by the collision of two compact stars in the densely packed and chaotic environment near a supermassive black hole at the center of this elliptically shaped galaxy.
 They suspect the two doomed stars were neutron stars, which pack roughly the mass of our sun into a sphere only the size of a city.